- Location: Alabama

 Lemon laws were created to offer buyers a way to obtain a refund or replacement for a defective motor vehicle.
 Alabama's Lemon Law covers self-propelled vehicles intended for primary use on highways.
 This does not include motor homes or vehicles weighing over 10,000 lbs.

-If your car is less than one year old and has either been repaired more than three times for the same defect or been out of service for at least 30 days, it may qualify as a lemon.
+If your car is 2 years old or less (or has 24,000 miles or less) and has either been repaired more than 3 times for the same defect or been out of service for at least 30 days, it may qualify as a lemon.

 Dealers are not considered at fault for lemon cars.
 Manufacturers must bear the blame for your vehicle troubles.